mpatc/McAfeePool/README.md

 ## Testing

 You can run `simulator` to test the system.
-It will simulate a lots of miners, but first you need to enbale config `enable_simulator` on your Stratum Server.
+It will simulate lots of miners, but first you need to enable config flag `enable_simulator` on your Stratum Server.

 ## License
 McAfeePool is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).